Central African rock python: Description

-Africa's largest snake species and one of the world's largest, the Central African rock python adult measures 3 to 3.53 m in total length (including tail), with only unusually large specimens likely to exceed 4.8 m.
+The Central African rock python is Africa's largest snake species and one of the world's largest.
+Adults measure 3 to 3.53 m in total length, with only unusually large specimens likely to exceed 4.8 m.
 Reports of specimens over 6 m are considered reliable, although larger specimens have never been confirmed.
 Weights are reportedly in the range of 55 to 65 kg or more.
-Exceptionally large specimens may weigh 91 kg or more.
+Exceptionally large specimens weigh 91 kg or more.
 On average, large adults of Central African rock pythons are quite heavily built, perhaps more so than most specimens of the somewhat longer reticulated as well as Indian and Burmese pythons and far more so than the amethystine python, although the species is on average less heavily built than the green anaconda.
 The species may be the second heaviest living snake with some authors agreeing that it can exceptionally exceed 90 kg.
-One specimen, reportedly 7 m in length, was killed by K. H. Kroft in 1958 and was claimed to have had a 1.5 m juvenile Nile crocodile in its stomach.
-An even larger specimen considered authentic was shot in the Gambia and measured 7.5 m.
+A large specimen considered authentic was shot in the Gambia and measured 7.5 m.